FKA Twigs: 2022–present: Eusexua and Eusexua Afterglow

 In June 2022 Barnett released "Killer".
 The song is about "the risks that you take for love" and how "the effects of heart break can define one's trajectory much more than the beauty of the love itself".
 Barnett debuted the song live during an NPR Tiny Desk Concert.
 The "Killer" music video, featuring Barnett performing choreography with Arón Piper on a beach in Portugal, was directed by Yoann Lemoine and released on 20 July 2022.

 On 14 September 2023, Barnett performed a cover of Opus III's "It's a Fine Day" at Vogue World: London 2023, accompanied on stage by Cara Delevingne, whom she kissed, and members of the Rambert Dance Company.
-On October 1, she introduced a new song titled "Unearth Her" with Koreless as part of a performance at the 2023 Valentino Women's Wear Spring/Summer 2024 Paris Fashion Week show.
-On October 15, in a series of Instagram stories, the artist announced that eighty-five of her demo tracks had been leaked.
+On 1 October, she introduced a new song titled "Unearth Her" with Koreless as part of a performance at the 2023 Valentino Women's Wear Spring/Summer 2024 Paris Fashion Week show.
+On 15 October, in a series of Instagram stories, the artist announced that eighty-five of her demo tracks had been leaked.
 She declared there would be "no new music for a while", postponing her third studio album.
+In January 2024, the UK Advertising Standards Authority banned a Calvin Klein advertisement that featured Barnett posing semi-nude, on the grounds that it framed her as a "stereotypical sexual object".
+Barnett defended the ad, saying that she is "proud of [her] physicality".
+In March 2024, the ASA revoked their ban, referencing the views of Barnett and the public, and "concern that our rationale for banning the ad was substantially flawed".